 calendata

-a calendar designer's playground
+a calendar maker's toolkit

 A workbench for inventing calendars and seeing how they behave.
 Define months, year types and intercalation rules; watch the wall-grid, cycle and drift update live; and read the design-space analysis — mean year as an exact fraction, accuracy in min/yr and d/century, the continued-fraction convergents your cycle sits among, and automatic detection of named systems (Julian, Gregorian, Neap, Milesian…).
 Built by fusing two prototypes below.